timosalm/modern-app-arch-spring-cloud-workshop/workshop/content/exercises/externalized-configuration.md

 ```
 Removing the `optional:` prefix will cause the application to fail if it is unable to connect to the Config Server.

-The Config Server is able to identify the correct configurations for a certain application or microservice via customizable patters the file names/paths have to conform to, the application name set via `spring.application.name`, and the list of profiles it's running with (`spring.profiles.active`).
+The Config Server is able to identify the correct configurations for a certain application or microservice via customizable patterns the file names/paths have to conform to, the application name set via `spring.application.name`, and the list of profiles it's running with (`spring.profiles.active`).
 By default, if no application name is set, `application` will be used to identify the configuration.
 ```editor:insert-value-into-yaml
 file: ~/product-service/src/main/resources/application.yaml